gloomcowboy/Password-Generator/README.md

 # Password Generator — Secure & Unbiased

-> *A simple, secure, and unbiased JavaScript password generator for personal use.
-Perfect for changing passwords regularly and keeping them strong.*

----
 - Uses **unbiased sampling** to ensure **each character has equal chance `const limit = Math.floor(256 / chars.length) * chars.length`
 - default password length is 12 (You can change this in the code)
 ---